-"We assume that people who decide to engage in entrepreneurship are aware of what they need to succeed as entrepreneurs, at least to some extent, and this should be evident in the goals they set for their participation in accelerator programs.
-Supporting this assumption is the fact that some of the previous research that identified the various barriers for female entrepreneurship is based on qualitative interviews (e.g., xx, xx) and self-reports (e.g., xx, xx), and our pilot interviews also indicated that entrepreneurs are aware of their needs.
-Followingly, if women and men differ in their needs, we should expect to see differences in their self-defined goals, and if accelerators’ design is suited to address these needs and resulting goals, we should expect to observe corresponding differences in the progress made during the program.
-For example, if we assume that women are aware of their lack in entrepreneurial experience, they are more likely than men to set gaining entrepreneurial knowledge during the program.
-And if accelerators provide entrepreneurial knowledge and training, women are expected to gain more in this aspect, since they are more focused on making such gains."

-We assume that people who decide to engage in entrepreneurship are aware of what they need to succeed as entrepreneurs, at least to some extent, and this should be evident in the goals they set for their participation in accelerator programs.
-Supporting this assumption is the fact that some of the previous research that identified the various barriers for female entrepreneurship is based on qualitative interviews (e.g., xx, xx) and self-reports (e.g., xx, xx), and our pilot interviews also indicated that entrepreneurs are aware of their needs.
-Followingly, if women and men differ in their needs, we should expect to see differences in their self-defined goals, and if accelerators’ design is suited to address these needs and resulting goals, we should expect to observe corresponding differences in the progress made during the program.
-For example, if we assume that women are aware of their lack in entrepreneurial experience, they are more likely than men to set gaining entrepreneurial knowledge during the program.
-And if accelerators provide entrepreneurial knowledge and training, women are expected to gain more in this aspect, since they are more focused on making such gains.
+“We assume that people who decide to engage in entrepreneurship are generally aware of what they need to do to succeed as entrepreneurs, at least to some extent, and this should be evident in the goals they establish for their participation in accelerator programs.
+Further support for this assumption is found in previous research on the barriers to female entrepreneurship based on qualitative interviews (e.g., xx, xx) and self-reports (e.g., xx, xx), and our pilot interviews also indicated that entrepreneurs are aware of their needs.
+Thus, if women and men differ in their needs, we should expect to see differences in their self-defined goals.
+At the same time, if accelerators’ design is suited to address these needs and resulting goals, we should expect to observe corresponding differences in the progress made during the program.
+For example, if we assume that women are aware of their lack of entrepreneurial experience, they are more likely than men to establish gaining entrepreneurial knowledge as a goal of the program.
+If accelerators provide entrepreneurial knowledge and training, women are expected to gain more in this aspect as they are more focused on making such gains.”

 Discussion (p.
 29)

-"The fact that the pre-entry goals of female founders correspond with their hypothesized needs (derived from the known barriers for female entrepreneurship), is important for another reason, as it supports our initial underlying assumption that women who decide to launch an entrepreneurial career are aware of their barriers."
+“The fact that the pre-entry goals of female founders correspond with their hypothesized needs (derived from the known barriers to female entrepreneurship) is important for another reason: it supports our initial underlying assumption that women who decide to launch an entrepreneurial career are aware of the barriers they face.”

 5) With respect to H5a and H5b, I can see why access to capital may not be as dominant of a goal for female founders compared to male founders, but not necessarily why women's increase in the ability to raise capital will be lower (one can argue that increases are larger when starting from a lower base).
 Please elaborate a bit.

-Although a lower starting point leaves room for a larger increase, we posit that raising capital should not be a main focus for women, relative to men, because they join the program earlier in terms of stage of development (more at the idea stage) and often focus more on basic aspects of entrepreneurship.
-Thus, even if they have more space for improvement, since this is not their current focus, we expect them to devote their efforts in promoting other aspects and advance less in this one, relative to men.
-We now explain this reasoning in p.
+Although a lower starting point leaves room for a larger increase, we posit that raising capital should not be a main focus for women relative to men, because women join the program at an earlier state of the startup development (more at the ideation stage) and often focus more on basic aspects of entrepreneurship.
+Thus, even if women have more room for improvement, because this is not their focus at this point in time, we expect them to devote their efforts to developing other aspects and that they will advance less in this area relative to men.
+The revised version of the paper explains this reasoning on p.
 17: